Accelerating Suffix Jailbreak attacks with Prefix-Shared KV-cache: Introduction

 We evaluated PSKV across six widely used suffix jailbreak attacks and five popular open-source models.
 We compared our framework against a baseline without KV cache and a standard KV cache implementation.
 The results demonstrate that PSKV reduces inference time by approximately $40\%$ compared to the no-cache baseline and decreases peak memory usage by $50\%$ compared to the standard KV cache implementation.
 Furthermore, because PSKV is a drop-in optimization that does not alter the high-level logic of the attack, it maintains the original Attack Success Rate (ASR).
-This efficiency enables researchers to scale evaluations to larger models and broader search spaces that were previously computationally prohibitive.
+This efficiency enables researchers to scale evaluations to larger models and broader search spaces.

-In summary, our contributions are: \begin{itemize} \item We identify the inefficiency of general-purpose inference caching when applied to the specific structural patterns of jailbreak suffix optimization. \item We propose PSKV, a memory-efficient framework featuring virtual cache broadcasting and suffix-centric tensor alignment to eliminate redundant computations. \item We conduct comprehensive evaluations demonstrating that PSKV substantially reduces both computational and memory costs, paving the way for a scalable LLM vulnerability assessment. \end{itemize}
+In summary, our contributions are: \begin{itemize}[leftmargin=20pt, itemsep=1pt, topsep=0pt, parsep=0pt, partopsep=0pt] \item We identify a mismatch between standard KV-cache execution and the shared-prefix, candidate-expanded structure of suffix-based jailbreak evaluation. \item We propose PSKV, a memory-efficient framework that combines prefix reuse, layer-wise lazy expansion, and suffix-centric tensor alignment to eliminate redundant prefix computation while preserving autograd support. \item We conduct evaluations demonstrating that PSKV substantially reduces both computational and memory costs, facilitating scalable evaluation of suffix-based jailbreak attacks. \end{itemize}